Resources for homeschooling during COVID-19

 At the time of revising this article (November 2021), many more parents are pulling their children out of school.

-Homeschooling during the COVID-19 pandemic increased by 20% in 2020.
-If you’re reading this then you are likely one of those parents trying to implement remote learning but are fed up with the disruptions to your child’s education caused by continuous lockdowns.
-If you want to take control of your child’s education by homeschooling and are needing resources, support and guidance on how to get going, we have some information that can help.
+If you’re reading this then you are likely one of those parents.
+If it’s not the huge disruption to your child’s education due to Covid, it’s other more frightening things going on in our society as a result.
+Remote learning just doesn’t cut it for many families.
+If you want to take control of your child’s education by homeschooling and are needing resources, support and guidance on how to get going, read on for information that can help.

 This is a quick-start guide directing you to resources if you want to take on homeschooling and get on with providing a quality education for your children.

 You may be overwhelmed at the thought and responsibility, but take a deep breath, and look at it as an amazing opportunity to spend time with your child, inputting into their education directly and personally.

 What should be your priority?

 The most important thing to concentrate on right now is making sure your child is feeling secure and safe.
 Anxiety levels may be higher than normal, and you’ll have your children around you a lot more, so guard against annoyances and pour out the hugs!

 After so many prolonged lockdowns, your family is probably feeling very tired and exasperated.
 Having the opportunity to now take control of your children’s education will help alleviate that, and you can relax into your own homeschooling lifestyle.

 As far as academics go, there are three ways you can look at homecshooling on your terms: